-the first 33 portraits
+first 33 LNFB PORTRAITS

-It was fall 2015.
 The Feminist Collective of McGill Law hastily called their budget meeting a few days before funding submissions were due for the fall semester.
-The members of the student club went through a list of possible events to fund and figured out what to keep and what to axe.
-At the top was the “Law Needs Feminism Because” portraits – it was deemed too passé.
-But without having even spoken before, they both saw some potential and signed up.
-Rachel agreed to spearhead the campaign and Vanita offered to help support.
-They left the meeting with a $250 budget allocation and admittedly didn’t connect again until the spring.
+Members of the Feminist Collective went through a list of possible events and projects to fund.
+While discussing what should be prioritized, at the top of the list to axe was the #LawNeedsFeminismBecause photo campaign—it was deemed too passé.
+But without having even spoken before, Vanita and Rachel both saw potential.
+With Rachel agreeing to spearhead it, and Vanita offering support, they left the meeting with a budget of $250 and didn’t connect again until the spring.

-The Feminist Collective of McGill Law’s second feminist photo campaign, #LawNeedsFeminismBecause, launched on April 1, 2016, the photo campaign launched and it garnered over 500 likes on Facebook in under 24 hours.
-Needless to say, the portraits were a hit and resonated with those even beyond the walls of our own faculty.
-Every day, their inboxes would fill up with students from other schools and organizations asking how they could be involved.
-They were getting phone calls from law firms and reporters.
-Apparently, they had turned heads.
-They quickly realized that Law Needs Feminism Because caught fire because turns out the conversation wasn’t fading as they might have initially thought.
+The Feminist Collective of McGill Law’s second feminist photo campaign, #LawNeedsFeminismBecause, launched on April 1, 2016.
+The 33 portraits went viral, garnering over 500 likes on Facebook in less than 24 hours.
+Turns out, the portraits resonated beyond the walls of the McGill Faculty of Law.
+Every day thereafter, organizers Vanita and Rachel received inquiries other law students, schools, firms and organizations inquiring about how to get involved.
+They both quickly realized that Law Needs Feminism Because caught fire because the conversation wasn’t apparently fading as they might have initially thought.
 People wanted to have this conversation.
-They just needed a microphone and LNFB provided the stage—but neither of them ever anticipated this conversation would become this loud.
+They just needed a microphone and LNFB provided the stage—but the team behind the initial 33 portraits didn’t anticipate the conversation would become this loud.